3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark: Introduction

 \section{Introduction}

-Recent large multi-modal models (LMMs)~\cite{achiam2023gpt, team2023gemini, claude} have achieved significant improvements in a wide range of image and video understanding tasks, such as image captioning~\cite{alayrac2022flamingo, li2023blip}, visual question answering~\cite{hudson2019gqa, goyal2017making, liu2023llava, chen2024efficient, tong2024cambrian}, visual grounding~\cite{zhang2023recognize}, decision-making~\cite{lu2024generative, kim2024openvla, brohan2023rt}, and action recognition~\cite{wang2022internvideo, ma2025rethinking}.
-However, recent studies have shown that even state-of-the-art LMMs exhibited limited 3D awareness~\cite{el2024probing,ma2024imagenet3d} and understanding of spatial relationships~\cite{wang20243d,wang2024compositional}, which are crucial for LMMs to develop a comprehensive grasp of the 3D scene, to enable high-level reasoning and interaction, and eventually, to achieve human-level intelligence.
+Recent large multi-modal models (LMMs)~\cite{achiam2023gpt, reid2024gemini, claude} have achieved significant improvements in a wide range of image and video understanding tasks, such as image captioning~\cite{alayrac2022flamingo, li2023blip}, visual question answering~\cite{hudson2019gqa, goyal2017making, liu2023llava, tong2024cambrian}, visual grounding~\cite{zhang2023recognize}, decision making~\cite{lu2024generative, kim2024openvla, brohan2023rt}, and action recognition~\cite{wang2022internvideo, ma2025rethinking}.
+Notably, the spatial reasoning ability~\cite{johnson2017clevr, hudson2019gqa, cheng2024spatialrgpt, wang20233d}, \ie, parsing 2D and 3D spatial relationships between objects, serves as a crucial foundation for various high-level reasoning and interaction in downstream tasks.
+Studying the spatial reasoning ability of current LMMs will help us identify specific types of factual errors, uncover their fundamental limitations, and inform targeted improvements to further advance current LMMs.

+Prior datasets~\cite{johnson2017clevr,hudson2019gqa,li2023super,kamath2023s} studying spatial relationships often focused on relationships \wrt the viewer, \eg, object A is to the left of object B from the viewer's perspective.
+We regard these as 2D spatial relationships as they can be captured merely from 2D bounding boxes of the objects (see \cref{fig:dataset-orientation}).
+They neglect 3D spatial relationships in the 3D world space or those from an object's perspective.
+Capturing 3D spatial relationships between objects in the images would help LMMs understand and predict the interactions between objects, and enable a broader range of applications in 3D, \eg, robotics and embodied AI.